Accessibility Statement for Slindon Parish Council

 Members of the Council understand the importance of compliance with accessibility regulations to ensure that all users can access information easily.

 When we publish new content we will use the free Microsoft Accessibility Checker and the online reader service to try and make it accessible.
-When word documents are converted to PDF documents we will use a free online PDF checker such as Tingtun Checker.
+When word documents are converted to PDF documents we will use a free online PDF checker, Tingtun Checker.

 If issues are identified to us or requests made for documents in an alternative format these will be prioritised for resolution.